alexym1/captain/README.md

 `Rprecommit` is a package that allows you to run pre-commit checks in R.
-This package is inspired by the package [lorenzwalthert/precommit](https://github.com/lorenzwalthert/precommit).`Rprecommit` is designed to run pre-commit without any python dependencies.
+This package is inspired by the package [lorenzwalthert/precommit](https://github.com/lorenzwalthert/precommit).`Rprecommit` is designed to run pre-commit **WITHOUT ANY PYTHON DEPENDENCIES**.
+The package embeds numerous hooks based on the state-of-the-art R packages.

 The package is still under development and new features will be added in the future.